- last update 31 Oct 2024 -

 [I will comment on the movies when the section is ready]

 By Baran bo Odar and Jantje Friese.
-Some crazy and gripping science fiction thriller with some very impressive casting (you will get it when you watch it) and one the best series of the 2010's.
-One of these series you can't look away for a second or you will lose tons of plot relevant stuff.
+A crazy and gripping science fiction thriller with a very impressive casting (you will get it when you watch it), and one the best series of the 2010's.
+You can't look away for a second or you will lose tons of plot relevant stuff.

+By Matt and Ross Duffer.
 A superb mix of horror, adventure and 80s nostalgia.
-I admit it got a very weird third season, but recovered legendarily in the fourth.
-Some very fun and thrilling series to binge watch and one of the reasons Netflix was so acclaimed back then.
+I admit it has a very weird third season, but recovered legendarily in the fourth.
+A very fun and thrilling series to binge watch and one of the reasons Netflix was so acclaimed back then.

-Stranger Things got some very fun 16bit inspired mobile games.
-Also a bunch of comics but so far I haven't read one that I would recommend.
+Stranger Things has a very fun 16bit-inspired mobile games.
+Also a bunch of comics that I commented here.

-Altered Carbon has a few comics, I commented on them here.
+Altered Carbon has a few comics, I commented on them here, and also on the anime movie here.

 The Expanse has a few comics, I commented on them here.